 The most famous burial within the chapel is that of diarist John Evelyn, who died in 1706.
 Evelyn himself probably planted some of the large trees that ring the leafy churchyard.
 Within the churchyard are several curious 'bedhead' tombs, and the memorial to Evelyn's nephew William Glanville, marked by an urn of white marble.

 In the west wall of the tower is a curious blocked arch which may have once linked to a 'porticus', a projecting chamber which gave the overall church plan a cruciform shape.
-In Evelyn's diary he recalls being educated from the age of 4 years in the porch, though he probably meant the tower, rather than the medieval porch which preceded the Victorian one we see today.
+In Evelyn's diary, he recalls being educated from the age of four years in the porch, though he probably meant the tower, rather than the medieval porch which preceded the Victorian one we see today.

-One unusual feature is the 16th century wooden screen separating the chapel from the north aisle.
+One unusual feature is the 16th-century wooden screen separating the chapel from the north aisle.
 This dates from 1623 and is one of the rare surviving screens in Surrey.
 Within the Evelyn chapel is a white marble font of a style that suggests it may have been crafted by the time of Evelyn's birth in 1620.
 If so he was almost certainly baptised in the circular basin.

 A much more grandiose alabaster monument is that of George Evelyn (d.
 1603) who bought Wotton House.
 George's fourth son Richard is commemorated by an ornate alabaster monument.
-Richard, father of the diarist John, served as High Sheriff of Surrey and Sussex and died in 1640.
+Richard, the father of the diarist John, served as High Sheriff of Surrey and Sussex and died in 1640.
 His daughter Elizabeth Darcy is remembered by a weeping effigy over a recumbent baby in its cot, symbolising a stillborn child.

 In 1701 Evelyn gave the living of Wotton to a Dr Bohun, describing him as ' a learned person and excellent teacher'.
 A wall tablet to Bohun (d.
 1716) stands on the south side of the chancel.
 When he died the rector gave £20 to decorate the altar and a further £20 to the poor of the parish.

-the pub, on the north side of the A25.
+We almost gave up before finding St John's church.
+The postcode took our satnav to the turning into the village by the pub on the A25.
+As we eventually discovered, the unmarked lane to the church lies opposite the pub, on the north side of the A25.
 Don't turn into the village itself unless you want to park in the village car park and walk the 400 yards to the church!
 There is a small parking area beside the church, which is in an extremely pretty location.

-Address: Church Lane, St John's Church Road, Wotton,
+Address: Church Lane, St John's Church Road, Wotton, Surrey, England, RH5 6QQ

 Attraction Type: Historic Church